ToritoIO/Supabase-Database-Explorer/README.md

 ## Core Capabilities
 - Detects Supabase traffic by instrumenting `fetch`, `XMLHttpRequest`, and `chrome.webRequest`, then caches the live project ID, schema, and API keys it sees.
+- While the DevTools panel is open, scans captured script/JSON responses for embedded Supabase URLs and JWT API keys—even if no request has fired yet.
 - Ships a Chrome side panel for browsing tables, checking row counts, and spotting RLS denial responses with at-a-glance status.
 - Provides an in-page explorer overlay for quick select/insert/update/delete experiments that reuse the exact headers the page sent.
 - Adds a DevTools panel that lists recent Supabase requests and lets you push captured credentials straight into the side panel.